rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 [^2]: Not a typo: <i>Jensen's</i> inequality is completely different.
 [^3]: See Theorem 8.1.2 of [these](https://ocw.mit.edu/courses/18-226-probabilistic-methods-in-combinatorics-fall-2022/mit18_226_f22_lec16-17.pdf) course notes by Yufei Zhao, for example.
 [^4]: On the other hand, if you were okay with very narrow or very short grids --- say $5$-ish characters wide or high --- then this would work pretty nicely, since the running time is linear in the dimension you're <i>not</i> scanning over.
+[^5]: This is important: if you specifically look for a length-$3$ segment that has two of the three $FOX$ letters in the correct positions (e.g., $FFX$, $XOX$, etc.) and it's not on the boundary of the grid, then you can guarantee at least two $FOX$s with a carefully chosen overwrite.